hyperledger/identus-cloud-agent/docs/docusaurus/dids/update.md

     ]
 }'
 ```
-Under the hood, PRISM Agent constructs the DID update-operation from the last confirmed operation observed on the blockchain.
+Under the hood, PRISM agent constructs the DID update-operation from the last confirmed operation observed on the blockchain.
 The DID Controller should receive a response about the scheduled operation, waiting for confirmation on the blockchain.